 How long will Achilles rupture rehabilitation take?

-- The speed at which a particular patient can progress with the rehabilitation exercises will vary and should at all times be done under the supervision of a qualified professional.
+The speed at which a particular patient progress with the rehabilitation exercises varies.
+Timescales indicated are only a rough guide.
+It is important you work under the supervision of a qualified professional.

 Week 1 to 8

-- Try to do something positive, it will certainly help your state of mind.
+Try to do something positive and stay in some kind of routine that you would if you were fully fit.
+It will certainly help your state of mind.

 Stage 1 – range of motion and flexibility.